Chart Color Schemes

 Bentleigh East - North demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

 Educational participation is high, with 33.2% of residents currently enrolled in formal education.
 This includes 11.6% in primary education, 10.2% in secondary education, and 6.0% pursuing tertiary education.
 The area's three schools have a combined enrollment of 1,471 students.
 Bentleigh East - North demonstrates significant socio-educational advantages and academic achievement, with an ICSEA score of 1142.
-Education provision is balanced with two primary and one secondary school serving distinct age groups.
-School places per 100 residents (8.3) fall below the regional average (14.2), indicating some students may attend schools in adjacent areas.
+Education provision is balanced with two primary schools and one secondary school serving distinct age groups.
+School places per 100 residents (8.3) are below the regional average (14.2), indicating some students may attend schools in adjacent areas.

 Frequently Asked Questions - Education